integralfx/MemTestHelper/DDR4 OC Guide.md

     * Your read and write bandwidth should be 90% - 95% of the theoretical maximum bandwidth.
       * On single CCD Ryzen 3000 CPUs, write bandwidth should be 90% - 95% of half of the theoretical maximum bandwidth.

+1. AMD:
+   * Try disabling GDM and setting CR to 1T.
+If that doesn't work, leave GDM enabled.

+   Intel:
+   * Try setting CR to 1T.
+If that doesn't work, leave CR on 2T.

-1. I would recommend to tighten some of the secondary timings first, as they can speed up memory testing.
+2. I would recommend to tighten some of the secondary timings first, as they can speed up memory testing.
    My suggestions:

    | Timing | Safe | Tight | Extreme |